blue0206/members-only-shared-types/README.md

 #### Delete Message

 - **Endpoint:** `DELETE /api/v1/messages/:messageId`
-- **Description:** Delete a user's account.
-Note that this endpoint is for Admin deleting other users' account.
+- **Description:** Delete an existing message.
+Admin can delete any message while Member and User can only delete their own message.
 - **Request Cookies:** Requires a `csrf-token` cookie for passing CSRF verification checks.
 - **Request Headers**: Requires a valid `access token` in `Authorization` header prefixed with "Bearer " for passing access token verification checks, and a valid `CSRF token` in `x-csrf-token` header for passing CSRF verification checks.
 - **Request Body:** None.